July 26, 2019

-Although jealousy has many faces, it has no friends.
-A person can like you and promote you one day, and view you as a threat the next.
-As long as they feel more popular, more talented or more powerful than a person, they can promote them, but the second that person’s notoriety, favor, talent or power surpasses their own, the war begins.
+Although jealousy has many faces, it has no friends!
+Partnering with jealousy will lead you down a lonely path of disconnection, disappointment and dejection.
+When you allow jealousy to dictate your actions, you’ll find yourself liking a person one day and viewing them as a threat the next.
+As long as you feel more popular, more talented or more powerful than them, you promote them, but the second that person’s notoriety, favor, talent or power surpasses your own, the war begins.

 So what do we do?
-Here are four steps to overcoming jealousy.
+Here are four steps to overcome jealousy:

 - Refuse to embrace it!
-War against that spirit.
-Don’t give your mind permission to compare yourself with them.
-Cultivate a truly thankful heart for them.
+Don’t give your mind permission to compare yourself with others.
+Instead, cultivate a truly thankful heart for them.

-- We must remember that our Father has plenty of love, provision, fame, and so forth for all of His children.
+- Remember who you are and Who you belong to.
+We can’t forget that our Father has plenty of love, provision, fame, and so forth for all of His children.
 When someone gets what we long for, there is still plenty left over for us.
 One person’s promotion is not another person’s demotion.
 But if we can’t celebrate the victories of others, the Lord will not let us have our own.
 On the other hand, if we humble OURSELVES He will exalt us in the PROPER time!

 Topics: All TopicsIdentity